 Well this Small Fyn single fin is now on lock on the board.
 It was already an amazing board with whatever fin you used Greenough 4A, kai sallas, thruster, almost everything worked fine especially the 4A.
 The Fyn is at another level.
-It's just unimaginable, unbelievable how much it can change how you ride and how the board behave.
+It's just unimaginable, unbelievable how much it can change how you ride and how the board behave IN SMALL SURF.

 when you step on the tail, the board spins like a skateboard on wheelie!
 No joke.

-on a 6’8 mini longboard mounted on small aprox 4’5 single fin or on a tomo evo with a thruster set.
+on a 6’8 mini longboard mounted one small aprox 4’5 single fin or on a tomo evo with a thruster set.

 The feeling is more extreme on the tomo, in fact on the tomo the spin sensation is almost the same as on a skate.
 Almost.
 Less radical on the 6'8 obviously.

 on the 6’8, the Pro 2017 us box fyn genome model: Waist high surf, not hollow.